tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Zero-RTT Data

-When clients and servers share a PSK (either obtained out-of-band or via a previous handshake), TLS 1.3 allows clients to send data on the first flight ("early data").
+When clients and servers share a PSK (either obtained externally or via a previous handshake), TLS 1.3 allows clients to send data on the first flight ("early data").
 The client uses the PSK to authenticate the server and to encrypt the early data.

-When clients use a PSK obtained out-of-band then the following additional information MUST be provisioned to both parties:
+When clients use a PSK obtained externally then the following additional information MUST be provisioned to both parties:

   * The cipher suite for use with this PSK